CS5008Fall2025/homework-sorts-karinaquenta/Report.md

 #### 3.3 Best Case
 Provide example of arrays that generate _best_ case for Bubble, Selection, Insertion, Merge Sorts

+- bubble sort: best case is when an array is sorted  and ends fast since there are no swaps, ex.[1,2,3,4,5]
+- selection sort: there is no best case in selection sort since each value gets checked regardless if it's sorted or not sorted [1,2,3,4,5]
+- insertion sort: best case is when the array is sorted and also ends early since there is no need to change places, ex [1,2,3,4,5]
+- merge sort: there is no best case for this sort either.
+Same amount of work in splitting and merging , ex.[1,2,3,4,5]

 #### 3.4 Memory Considerations
 Order the various sorts based on which take up the most memory when sorting to the least memory.
 You may have to research this, and include the mathematical notation.